JensRoland/tunnel-bear-login/README.md

 ## Background

-Back in 2011 Addy Osmani did an incredible talk on [Large-scale JavaScript Application Architecture](https://addyosmani.com/blog/large-scale-javascript-application-architecture/) at the 2011 jQuery Summit.
+Back in 2011, Addy Osmani did an incredible talk on [Large-scale JavaScript Application Architecture](https://addyosmani.com/blog/large-scale-javascript-application-architecture/) at the jQuery Summit.
 Following this talk, I set out to build a JavaScript framework based on the principles he outlined.
-This framework was called Tomahawk and it went on to be used in production for the following ~6 years at one of the largest web sites in Denmark at the time.
+This framework, Tomahawk, went on to be used in production for the following ~6 years at what was then one of the largest web sites in Denmark.

 I can trace a significant part of my career back to this talk and the work of pioneers like Addy Osmani, Nicholas Zakas, Lance Arthur, Makinde Adeagbo, and Lea Verou.
 Suffice it to say that I am a long-time fan of Addy Osmani's work and I wanted to pay homage to that by recreating one of his projects.

 ## Features

 - Interactive bear animation that responds to email input length
-  - Accurate bear gaze tracking of all character widths
+  - Added: Accurate bear gaze tracking of all character widths
-  - Smooth animations when removing or inserting many characters at once
+  - Added: Smooth animations when removing or inserting many characters at once
-  - Bear returns to idle state when the form loses focus
+  - Added: Bear returns to idle state when the form loses focus
 - Playful hide animation when focusing on the password field
-  - More natural transitions between 'watching' and 'peeking' states
+  - Changed: More natural transitions between 'watching' and 'peeking' states

 ## Project Structure